Gracepoint

 Gracepoint is an American crime drama television series created by Chris Chibnall.
-It is a remake of Chibnall's series, Broadchurch, and stars that series' lead, David Tennant, along with Anna Gunn, as two detectives investigating the murder of a boy in a small, tightly knit coastal town.
+It is a remake of Chibnall's series Broadchurch, and it stars that series' lead, David Tennant, along with Anna Gunn, as two detectives investigating the murder of a boy in a small, tightly knit coastal town.

 The series premiered on October 2, 2014, on Fox.
-The network promoted the show's 10-episode run as a "limited series".
+The network promoted the show's ten-episode run as a "limited series".